The State of Finance: Global Financial Trends For 2021

-Gold, often known as a ‘safe bet’ for investors, has also been rising in value since the first wave of lockdowns last February.
+Gold, often known as a ‘safe bet’ for investors, has also risen in value since last February’s first wave of lockdowns.

-In January of 2021, the value of gold had risen by $656 from the previous year, growth which is still showing no signs of stopping.
+In January 2021, the value of gold rose by $656 from the previous year, which is still showing no signs of stopping.

 Value of Gold